 Not to be outdone by her cousin, Cheryl Whitman won the “In the Mud” Award in 2021.
 Cheryl has been involved with the Ice Age Trail Alliance since 2008 when Wanda Brown, another Chapter volunteer, very skillfully recruited her.
 She’s never looked back, but instead has continued to contribute to the needs of the Chapter in numerous roles.
 Having grown up in northern Minneapolis and always looking for that next adventure while traveling “up north, it was no surprise when she chose to become an ambassador for the Ice Age Trail.

-Thank you for your contributions to the Ice Age Trail, Barb, Cheryl and Brook, as well as all volunteers who are out there everyday!
+Thank you for your contributions: Barb, Cheryl, Brook, Roxanne and Eloise, as well as all volunteers who are out there every day!

 Adopt-the-Trail volunteers play a key role in maintaining the beauty and ease of use of the 9 segments of the Ice Age Trail that pass through Polk and Burnett counties.
 They are required to do most of the maintenance on the trail, which includes mowing, updating signage and some minor trail repairs/upgrades.
 It is important that all standards adopted by the Ice Age Trail Alliance be adhered to, so extensive training is provided at a state and local level.
 Larger groups of volunteers are sent out for projects that require a lot of attention.
 Some segments are quite lengthy, so multiple trail adopters may be assigned to them.
 Volunteers contribute to the enjoyability of hiking on the trail by clearing brush and trash and reporting any trail issues, such as vandalism or downed trees.
 Please contact us, if this is an opportunity you would like to learn more about.